ngen-brett/gitlab-ce/doc/ci/README.md

 code changes before merging them into the main branch.

-Continuous Delivery and Deployment consist of a step further CI, deploying automatically your application to production at every push to the default branch of the repository.
+Continuous Delivery and Deployment consist of a step further CI, deploying your application to production at every push to the default branch of the repository.

 These methodologies allow you to catch bugs and errors early in